kapferer/tycho_cfd/README.md

 # TYCHO offers you:

 * Obstacle - Gas interaction
-..* Heat-diffusion within obstacles ..*Thermal-exchange between gas and obstacles ..*Viscosity (Sutherland's law)
+* Heat-diffusion within obstacles
+* Thermal-exchange between gas and obstacles
+* Viscosity (Sutherland's law)
-..*Gravity as a constant background field
+* Gravity as a constant background field
-..*Inclusion of marker-fields, which are advected with the velocity-field of the gas ..*Wind-emitters
+* Inclusion of marker-fields, which are advected with the velocity-field of the gas
+* Wind-emitters
-..*Up to six different boundary conditions (easy to implement your own) ..*Can write four different file types (including VTK) ..*A graphical user interface to set up all simulation parameters ..*An easy 2D initial-condition generator to extract boundaries from Pixelgraphics ..*An easy 3D initial-condition generator to extract boundaries from STL and Point Data (such as 3D scans) ..*Sound-simulations for investigating dB-Maps with obstacle absorbing and reflecting sound-waves
+* Up to six different boundary conditions (easy to implement your own)
+* Can write four different file types (including VTK)
+* A graphical user interface to set up all simulation parameters
+* An easy 2D initial-condition generator to extract boundaries from Pixelgraphics
+* An easy 3D initial-condition generator to extract boundaries from STL and Point Data (such as 3D scans)
+* Sound-simulations for investigating dB-Maps with obstacle absorbing and reflecting sound-waves

 Images of tychoGUI, tychoBCGEN and tychoBCG3D